Namuggala of Buganda

-Namuggala Kagali was Kabaka of the Kingdom of Buganda, between 1741 and 1750.
+Namuggala was Kabaka of the Kingdom of Buganda, between 1741 and 1750.
 He was the twenty-fourth (24th) Kabaka of Buganda.
+He is remembered as a lovable and merciful ruler.

 Claim to the throne

 He was the second son of Prince Musanje Golooba.
 His mother was Nabulya Naluggwa of the Ndiga clan, the second of his father's wives.
 He ascended to the throne upon the death of his elder brother, Kabaka Mwanga I Sebanakitta, in 1741.
 He established his capital at Nansana.

+Reign

+Namugala had a short reign.
+He was more interested in the pursuit of the pleasures of life than state affairs.
+His CHief Minister (Katikiro) was Kagali of the Nvuma clan.

+Some of the great officers of state during his reign included;

+His stubborn refusal to heed his brother Prince Kyabaggu's request to execute Dibbongo ignited a conflict between the two that eventually led to his abdication.

 Married life

 He is recorded to have married six (6) wives: